mongodb/support-tools/timeseries-mixed-schema/README.md

 # Prerequisites
 - This script should be run with a user that has [dbAdmin](https://www.mongodb.com/docs/v6.0/reference/built-in-roles/#mongodb-authrole-dbAdmin) permissions on the database(s) for the affected time-series collection(s).
+-  If running on Atlas:
+   - We have already reached out to impacted customers.
+If we have reached out, you can skip the [Determine if You're Impacted section](#Determine-if-You're-Impacted) and start taking the steps under the [Remediation section](#remediation).
--  If running on Atlas - we recommend using the [Atlas Admin](https://www.mongodb.com/docs/atlas/security-add-mongodb-users/#built-in-roles) role.
+   - Additionally, we recommend using the [Atlas Admin](https://www.mongodb.com/docs/atlas/security-add-mongodb-users/#built-in-roles) role.

 # Determine if You're Impacted

-Users in v6.0+ versions can determine if they have been impacted by running [`validate`](https://www.mongodb.com/docs/v7.0/reference/command/validate/) on their Time Series collections and checking the `validate.warnings` field to determine if there are mixed-schema buckets detected.
+Please see [SERVER-91194](https://jira.mongodb.org/browse/SERVER-91194) for the affected versions.
+Users can determine if they have been impacted by running [`validate`](https://www.mongodb.com/docs/v7.0/reference/command/validate/) on their Time Series collections and checking the `validate.warnings` field to determine if there are mixed-schema buckets detected.

 The validation command [can be very impactful](https://www.mongodb.com/docs/v7.0/reference/method/db.collection.validate/#performance).
 To minimize the performance impact of running validate, issue validate to a secondary and follow [these steps](https://www.mongodb.com/docs/v7.0/reference/method/db.collection.validate/#performance:~:text=Validation%20has%20exclusive,the%20hidden%20node).